South Carolina Medicaid (Healthy Connections) Long Term Care Programs, Benefits & Eligibility

 2. Program of All-Inclusive Care for the Elderly (PACE)

 South Carolina residents who are age 55 or older and have ABD Medicaid can cover their medical, social service and non-medical personal needs with one comprehensive plan and delivery system using the Program of All-Inclusive Care for the Elderly (PACE).
 PACE program participants are required to need a Nursing Facility Level of Care, but they must live in the community.
 South Carolina’s PACE programs can be used by people who are “dual eligible” for Medicaid and Medicare, and it will coordinate the care and benefits from those two programs into one plan.
 PACE also administers vision and dental care, and PACE day centers provide meals, social activities, exercise programs and regular health checkups and services to program participants.
-South Carolina’s PACE programs are located in Orangeburg (Orangeburg Senior Helping Center), Columbia (Prisma Health SeniorCare PACE – Midlands) and Greenville (Prisma Health SeniorCare PACE – Upstate).
+South Carolina’s PACE programs are located in North Charleston (BoldAge PACE North Charleston), Orangeburg (Orangeburg Senior Helping Center), Columbia (Prisma Health SeniorCare PACE – Midlands) and Greenville (Prisma Health SeniorCare PACE – Upstate).
 To learn more about PACE, click here.

 Eligibility Criteria For South Carolina Medicaid Long Term Care Programs